-The "Bikes May Use Full Lane" sign (MUTCD R4-11) is used on roadways where no bicycle lanes are present, where adjacent shoulders not usable by bicyclists, and where vehicular travel lanes are too narrow for bicyclists and motor vehicles to safely operate side by side.
+W11-1 "Bicycle" sign with NYW5-32P "In Lane" panel in addition to a shared lane pavement marking is used on roadways where no bicycle lanes are present, where adjacent shoulders not usable by bicyclists, and where vehicular travel lanes are too narrow for bicyclists and motor vehicles to safely operate side by side.
 They more clearly inform road users of locations where bicyclists may choose to fully occupy travel lanes, discourage passing by motor vehicles, and also inform bicyclists that they can or may operate towards the center of the travel lane for safest operation.